.204 Ruger: Characteristics

 available to handloaders.
-The propellant features a de-coppering agent that helps prevent fouling.
+The propellant features a de-coppering agent (bismuth pellets) that helps prevent fouling.
 Reloading data from Hornady, using commercially available powders, indicate velocity peaking at just under 4200 ft/s with the 32 gr bullet in longer barrels.
-Many AR-15 rifle manufacturers now offer the .204 Ruger as an alternative chambering alongside the usual 5.56×45mm/.223 Rem.

 Development

 The .204 Ruger was the second Ruger-named cartridge produced by a partnership between Ruger and Hornady, the first being the big bore .480 Ruger revolver cartridge introduced in 2003 for the Super Redhawk.
 With the backing of a major gunmaker and a major ammunition company, the round was an instant success, with other ammunition makers and firearms makers quickly adding the new chambering.
 Ruger's initial offerings included the bolt action Model 77 MKII, and the single shot Ruger No. 1, and Hornady offered loadings with 30 and 40 gr bullets.

 The .204 Ruger has proven to be a very accurate and efficient cartridge: an early tester reported 1/2 MOA groups at 100 yards with the Hornady loads and a Ruger No. 1 varmint rifle.
 The first cartridge in the family, the .222 Remington, was a top benchrest shooting cartridge for many years after its introduction.

 The .204 Ruger was intended primarily for varmint rifles, which require bullets with flat trajectories but not much mass or kinetic energy.
 The .204 was "splitting the difference" between the popular .224 varmint rounds such as the .220 Swift and .22-250 Remington, and the tiny .172 caliber rounds such as the .17 Remington and the .17 HMR.
 The resulting cartridge provides somewhat higher velocities than any of these, giving a maximum point blank range of more than 270 yards.